Taxali Gate (film): Release

 The film was theatricality released on 16 February 2024.

 Special free of cost screenings for women on the occasion of International Women's Day were held in Karachi's Cinepax Ocean Mall, Islamabad's Cinepax Jinnah Park and Lahore's Cinepax Packages Mall.
 The full length version of the film titled 'Director's cut' was slated to release in April 2024 on Eid-ul-Fitr.

 Reception

 Critical reception

 Mohammad Kamran Jawaid of Dawn praised the film for the acting performances of Ayesha Omer, Alyy Khan and Babar Ali but noted the rushed screenplay and some technical flaws in direction.
 Sara Danial of DAWN Images praised the performances of Omer, Khan and Yasir Hussain, the background score and Aleeha's portrayal of the societal issues, but noted the rough flow of the film.
 While reviewing for The Express Tribune, Manahil Tahira noted the performances of the lead actors and Eva B's background score but criticised it for its technical flaws.
+In a review for VOA Urdu, Omair Alavi praised the cast performances, especially Omer, Bano, and Hussain, tight runtime, dialogues and filming of the historic Heera Mandi area, but critiqued the film for TV drama-style opening titles, lack of any dance number despite the Heera Mandi setting, and poor editing choices.